 Takeaway: If they ask about your phone model, the app will one hundred percent work on your device.
 Test the app on a couple of alternative models too.

-Takeaway: Have they also elaborated on how that issue could be avoided?
+Takeaway: Have they also elaborated on how they had addresed those issues and how they could be avoided?

 Questions about Post-Development Assistance